Using the 4 Pillars of Resilience to Be Your Best

 Finally, prioritizing self-care is crucial for reducing stress and increasing resilience.
 Make time for activities that bring you joy and relaxation, such as reading, taking a bath, or spending time with loved ones.
 Taking care of yourself will help you feel more energized and better equipped to handle stress when it arises.

-Emotional Pillar of Strength to Develop Resilience
+Emotional Pillar of Resilience to Develop Resilience

 The next pillar of resilience is the emotional pillar.
 Emotional strength is a crucial component of your resilience skills.
 It does not mean being emotionless or hiding your emotions from everybody.
 It means knowing how to handle your emotions.
 Having emotional intelligence.
 It’s perfectly normal to have emotions.
 At times, we all get mad, sad, nervous, excited, or any other emotion you can think of.

 Emotional strength is not so much about how something is handled in the short term, it’s more about the long term.
 For example, let’s say two athletes play basketball.
 Both of them suffer a season-ending injury.
 One expresses anger and sadness immediately following his injury.
-The other express very few emotions.
+The other expresses very few emotions.
 Which one is emotionally stronger?

 Self-Awareness